vijethx/100-days-of-code/LOG.md

 Before I go to sleep, I plan to watch these two videos (A) [CS50 Seminars 2023 - How To Use Git and GitHub](https://www.youtube.com/watch?v=cspx7YSvp5Q) (B) [The Basics of Web3](https://www.youtube.com/watch?v=L57DNTdR7y0)

+### Day 7: March 17, 2024

+Started picking up pace.
+Worked a bit on the website I was building for a friend.
+Should be done with the basic structure (w/ dummy content) in a couple of days.

+The current week's focus is on learning HTML, CSS and JavaScript, in-depth if possible and building a couple of projects along the way.